rafaelfiume/sketch/README.md

  - *Atomicity:* Consuming, processing and removing the event from the table happens as part of the same transaction
  - *Error Handling*: Atomicity ensures that the event is either fully processed or safely retried
  - *No Double Processing*: `FOR UPDATE SKIP LOCKED` prevents race conditions and duplicate work
- - *Minimum Overhead*: No need of complex retry mechanisms or clean up tasks.

 ## Guidelines